pingo-io/pingo-py/README.rst

 Basic usage
 -----------

-To use ``pingo``, the first step is to instantiate a concrete `Board`.
-Each Pingo driver is a concrete board, for example, ``pingo.rpi.RaspberryPi`` and ``pingo.arduino.ArduinoFirmata`` are two such boards.
+To use ``pingo``, the first step is to instantiate a ``Board``.
+Each Pingo driver is a concrete board subclass, for example, ``pingo.rpi.RaspberryPi`` and ``pingo.arduino.ArduinoFirmata`` are two such classes.

 Pingo can automatically detect the board in most common cases.
-If it is running on a supported board, ``pingo.detect.MyBoard()`` returns an proper board instance.
-If Pingo is running on an unsupported machine (eg. a PC running GNU/Linux), it will try to find a remote Arduino using the Firmata protocol via USB and -- if succesfull -- will return a ``pingo.arduino.ArduinoFirmata`` instance.
+If the script is running on a supported board, ``pingo.detect.MyBoard()`` returns an suitable board instance.
+If Pingo is running on an unsupported machine (eg. a notebook), it will try to find a connected Arduino using the Firmata protocol via USB and -- if successful -- will return a ``pingo.arduino.ArduinoFirmata`` instance.

-Once you have a board instance, its possible to access its pins through the ``board.pins`` dict.
+Once you have a board instance, it's possible to access its pins through the ``board.pins`` dictionary:

 .. code-block:: python